 Dysphagia is a condition that impacts many senior citizens.
 The condition makes it very difficult to swallow food that hasn’t been pureed.
 Sufferers may experience symptoms like coughing, gagging, or even pain when they attempt to swallow many types of foods.
 This condition can increase the risk for choking and can also put seniors at risk for conditions like pneumonia.

 The symptoms of dysphagia tend to become more severe over time, which is why it’s important to effectively manage this condition.
-It’s important to find easy to swallow foods for the elderly so that seniors can get the nutrition they need without triggering any of their symptoms.
+It’s important to find easy to swallow foods for the elderly so that seniors with swallowing difficulties or no teeth can get the nutrition they need without triggering any of their symptoms.

 Learn more about dementia and pureed foods in my Ultimate Guide to Pureed Meals for the Elderly.